Most Christians have wondered at one time or another if they have committed the unforgivable sin. Have you?

 To this day, this sermon on the Unforgivable Sin is still my most popular sermon on this website, and I get weekly emails from people all over the world who are afraid they have committed the unforgivable sin and want to know if God still loves them and if there is hope for them.

 I do not know if you struggle with fear about the unpardonable sin.
 But if not, I guarantee that you know people who do.
 They may not express this fear to you, but there are people in your life who have done something they fear God will never forgive.

 If you are afraid you committed the unforgivable sin, I have created a short series of emails you can receive about this sin (You can sign up below).

 These emails explain what this sin is (and is not) and how to know that you have not committed it.

 Even if you do not personally struggle with fear about this sin, you might want to get these emails anyway, since you almost certainly will encounter somebody who is afraid of it, and it would be helpful for you to have a way to encourage them and give them hope about God’s love and forgiveness.

 In this series of emails on the Unforgivable Sin, I show why you have not committed this sin, and you can know that you have not committed it.

-If you struggle with fear about committing the unforgivable sin, this series of posts is for you. ⇦ Tweet that!
+If you struggle with fear about committing the unforgivable sin, this free series of emails is for you.

 This series of posts begins by surveying the various views about the unforgivable sin, which is also called “blasphemy against the Holy Spirit.”
 This survey includes an examination of Matthew 12:31-32 so that we can understand what Jesus meant when He talked about the unforgivable sin.